Give | Apply Now | Funding | Store

 before the start date of each Spring and Fall session.

-All online program courses are accessed through the online learning platform called
+All online program courses are accessed through the online learning platform Populi.

-The JBS Entrepreneurship Online Program is 9 months long.
+The JBS Faith & the Marketplace Entrepreneurship Online Program is 4 months long.

 The Spring session begins in April and the Fall session begins in October every year.